Steven Robertson

 Steven Robertson (born 1 January 1977) is a Scottish actor who stars as Detective Sandy Wilson in the BBC One adaptation of Ann Cleeves's Shetland, filmed near where Robertson was born and brought up.
 He portrayed Michael Connelly, a young man with cerebral palsy, in Inside I'm Dancing, and played Dominic Rook in the popular BBC Three comedy-drama series Being Human.
-He has had roles in numerous television programs including Luther and The Bletchley Circle.
+He has had roles in numerous television programmes including Luther and The Bletchley Circle.

 Personal life

 Robertson grew up in the small village of Vidlin in the Shetland Islands of Scotland, with his two sisters.
 In his childhood, Robertson battled and overcame severe dyslexia.
 Before pursuing an acting career, he worked as an odd-job man in his village.
 Growing up, he was close to the Shetland poet Rhoda Bulter.
 He stated that she was the trigger for him pursuing a career in performing by telling him old Shetland tales.
 Robertson attended the Guildhall School of Music and Drama.
 While there he met his wife, actress Charlotte Allam.
 He is also a member of Aya Theatre and has starred in their adaptation of George Orwell's Burmese Days as Flory.
 He currently lives in Hertfordshire with his wife and daughter.